 In this article, I’ll show you the best tools for recording, editing, and publishing podcasts while you travel.

 DAWs (Digital Audio Workstations)

 Digital Audio Workstation?
 Sounds intimidating, right?
 It’s just a fancy name for the software you use to record your audio.
-As long as I’ve been in the business of recording sound (15+ years, thank you very much) there’s been a debate about what program is best to do it with.
+As long as I’ve been in the business of recording sound (15+ years,) there’s been a debate about what program is best to do it with.

-I’ll tell you right now that, especially when it comes to podcasting, the right one is the one that works for you.
+I’ll tell you now that, especially when it comes to podcasting, the right tool is the one that works for you.
 I’ll even have the audacity to tell you that one of the best options is available for free.
 And it’s called Audacity.